gen2brain/cbconvert/README.md

 Examples
 --------

+Rescale images to 1200px for all supported files found in directory with size larger then 60MB:

     cbconvert --recursive --width 1200 --size 60 /media/comics/Thorgal/

-Rescale images to 1200px for all supported files found in directory with size larger then 60MB.
+Convert all images in archive to 4bit BMP image and save result in ~/comics directory:

     cbconvert --bmp --outdir ~/comics /media/comics/Garfield/Garfield_01.cbz

-Convert all images in archive to 4bit BMP image and save result in ~/comics directory.
 [BMP](http://en.wikipedia.org/wiki/BMP_file_format) format is uncompressed, for black&white pages very good choice.
 Archive size can be smaller 2-3x and file will be readable by comic readers.

+Generate thumbnails by freedesktop specification in ~/.thumbnails/normal directory, Lanczos3 algorithm is used for resizing:

     cbconvert --interpolation=5 --outdir ~/.thumbnails/normal --thumbnail /media/comics/GrooTheWanderer/

-Generate thumbnails by freedesktop specification in ~/.thumbnails/normal directory, Lanczos3 algorithm is used for resizing.